What if Agents Could Imagine? Reinforcing Open-Vocabulary HOI Comprehension through Generation: Methodology

+where $\text{cos}(\cdot, \cdot)$ is the cosine similarity, with $\delta=0.8$ and $\eta=0.5$.
+The affinity score $s_{ij}$ is defined as 1 if Eqn.~\ref{eq:match_conditions} satisfy, otherwise $s_{ij}=0$.
 With the $N_p \times N_g$ affinity score matrix $S = [s_{ij}]$, we formulate it as a linear assignment problem and employ Hungarian algorithm to find the optimal one-to-one matching.
 The algorithm operates on a cost matrix $C$, where $c_{ij} = 1 - s_{ij}$, and finds the assignment $M^*$ that minimizes the total cost:

 where $\Pi(N_p, N_g)$ is the set of all possible one-to-one matchings.
 From this optimal matching, we identify the number of true positives (TP) as the count of matched pairs with a score greater than zero, i.e., $\text{TP} = |\{(i, j) \in M^* \mid s_{ij} > 0\}|$.
 The final accuracy reward is then calculated as the F1-score, which harmonizes precision ($P$) and recall ($R$):